camunda/camunda-docs-manual/content/reference/cmmn11/sentry.md

 * A sentry without OnParts is fulfilled when the IfPart evaluates to `true` and all the VariableOnParts have occurred.
 * A sentry without an IfPart is fulfilled when all OnParts and all the VariableOnParts have occurred.
 * A sentry without variableOnPart is fullfilled when all the OnParts and IfPart are fulfilled.

-# Camunda Extensions

-There are no custom Camunda extensions for sentries.